guiguibaq/sport-betting/README.md

 Organised as such:
 * `/src`: data retrieval and utils for strategies
-* `/notebook`: explore pricing along time and attempt to model prices
+* `/notebook`: explore price structure and systemic investment strategies
 * `/data`: some metadata

 ## Data retrieval